Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: The Redshift Evolution of the He 2 Effective Optical Depth

+which we use to estimate the significance of a measured Poisson signal given the background.
+Our quoted $1\sigma$ sensitivity limit on $\tau_\mathrm{eff,HeII}$ corresponds to a probability $P=0.1587$\footnote{We ensured that our Monte-Carlo simulations to estimate the $\tau_\mathrm{eff,HeII}$ sensitivity limit give the same result as the numerical inversion of Equation~\ref{eq:prob}.}.
+A statistically significant signal has $N\gg B$ such that $P$ goes to zero, i.e.\ it is very unlikely to result from a Poisson fluctuation of the background.
+On the other hand, $\tau_\mathrm{eff,HeII}$ values higher than the sensitivity limit have $P>0.1587$, while downward Poisson background fluctuations ($N\rightarrow 0$ resulting in formally negative transmission) have $P\rightarrow 1$.

-The above modeling assumes that the continuum and the background are perfectly known and that contamination from low-redshift \ion{H}{1} and metal lines is negligible.
+The above modeling assumes that the continuum and the background are perfectly known and that contamination from other absorption lines (Galactic and extragalactic) is negligible.
 The latter is a good approximation, since the \ion{He}{2} absorption is generally strong and measured over a large spectral segment.
 The only significant line contamination is due to the low-$z$ damped Ly$\alpha$ absorber toward SDSS~J1101$+$1053 (Fig.~\ref{fig:he2spc_cycle17}), which was masked out.
 As for the continuum, a bootstrap analysis including the statistical continuum error (Figs.~\ref{fig:he2spc_cycle17} \& \ref{fig:he2spc_archive}) increases the Poisson statistical errors by a negligible amount ($\la 10$\%).
 Systematic continuum error was minimized by screening for partial Lyman limit systems.
-Statistical background uncertainties are negligible in our coadded data.
-Systematic background uncertainties arise from local inhomogeneities in the dark current not captured by our one-dimensional smoothing in spectral direction (percent level variations, see Section~\ref{sect:he2datared}) and possible small-scale gain sag variations (Appendix~\ref{sect:backgroundappendix}).
-The impact of these systematics was estimated by Monte-Carlo simulations: We drew 100,000 Gaussian deviates of the background gain sag correction factor (mean: target-specific gain sag correction determined in Appendix~\ref{sect:backgroundappendix}, standard deviation: 10\% of the mean) and refitted $\tau_\mathrm{eff,HeII}$.
-The 16th and the 84th percentile of the resulting distribution yielded the $1\sigma$ confidence interval of our estimated systematic error.
-Given that the gain sag is almost uniform on large scales, and that the data is obtained at several detector offset positions, we consider a standard deviation of 10\% of the mean gain sag correction as a very conservative assumption for possible variation on smaller scales.